Posters and charts

 The Library has a collection of posters from the Russian Revolution.
 Apart from these there are few foreign posters in the collections.

 Charts is a term that has been used collectively for various kinds of pictures irrespective of techniques or categories.
-It is still used for the large topographical, historical, cultural-historical and art-historical picture collections in the Library.
+It is still used for the large topographical, historical, cultural-historical and art-historical picture collections.
 There are roughly 100,000 charts in these subjects.

 Wall charts with pictures summon up a certain way of teaching in schools.
-The University Library owns a representive collection of 20th century Swedish school and educational charts.
+We own a representative collection of 20th century Swedish school and educational charts.
 Some of these school charts have been used at the Teacher Training College in Uppsala.

 Phone: 018-471 39 00